minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

       mc mirror --preserve --watch SOURCE/BUCKET TARGET/BUCKET

    - Replace ``SOURCE/BUCKET`` with the alias and a bucket for the existing standalone deployment.
-   - Replace ``TARGET`` with the alias and corresponding bucket for the new deployment.
+   - Replace ``TARGET/BUCKET`` with the alias and corresponding bucket for the new deployment.

 #.
 After the initial mirror process completes, convert standalone deployment to be read only